yikunpku/RNA-MSM/README.md

 If you find our work useful in your research or if you use parts of this code please consider citing our paper:

 ```
+@article{zhang2023multiple,
+  title={Multiple sequence-alignment-based RNA language model and its application to structural inference},
+  author={Zhang, Yikun and Lang, Mei and Jiang, Jiuhong and Gao, Zhiqiang and Xu, Fan and Litfin, Thomas and Chen, Ke and Singh, Jaswinder and Huang, Xiansong and Song, Guoli and others},
+  journal={bioRxiv},
+  pages={2023--03},
+  year={2023},
+  publisher={Cold Spring Harbor Laboratory}
+}
 ```